ErikGIovani/denosk/README.md

 **The task runner for Deno**

-   Denosk is a task runner for Deno, if you come from Node JS with the Yarn package manager and you miss being able to run a script with **yarn dev** or **yarn start** and you want to avoid writing commands like **deno task dev** or **trex run dev** if you are using the manager of Deno's Trex packages then Denosk is for you.
+   Denosk is a task runner for Deno, if you come from Node JS with the Yarn package manager and you miss being able to run a script with **yarn dev** or **yarn start** and you want to avoid writing commands like **deno task dev** or **trex run dev** if you are using the manager of Deno's Trex packages then Denosk is for you, also.

    <a href="https://www.buymeacoffee.com/erikgiovani" target="_blank">
       <img width="20%" src="https://helloimjessa.files.wordpress.com/2021/06/bmc-button.png">